kooscode/srgh-matrix-trinity/README.md

 - Right after the DEBUG line goes LOW, there is always a  `0xCD,0x04,0x4E,0x80,0x0C,0x02` message
 - These two messages are identical except for th last 3 bytes, so they must be related!
 - more captures by disconnecting the DEBUG pin had none of these messages
-- Confirmed DEBUG HIGH/LOW is for slow down and it triggers these I2C messages
+- Confirmed DEBUG HIGH/LOW is for slowdown/speedup and it triggers these I2C messages
-- Instead of using the DEBUG pin, injecting these messages directly on the I2C should have same effect
+- So, instead of using the DEBUG pin, injecting these messages directly on the I2C should have same effect

 ## Glitching the XBOX 360 and running unsigned code!!!